dejavu1987/ml5-typescript-webpack/README.md

 ```

 ## Notice
 ML5 does not officially support typescript yet.
-An incomplete version from @dikarel is being used at the moment.
+Initial draft version of type definition from @dikarel is being used at the moment.
 Follow the discussion here https://github.com/ml5js/ml5-library/issues/253